University of Oxford Logo University of OxfordSoftware Engineering - Home

 Quantum computing has seen a sharp acceleration over the past few years, both in terms of technological advances and in terms of early access to the public.
 Several companies now offer and maintain programmatic APIs that allow scientists and industry innovators to program the quantum hardware they are developing, to encourage evaluation, early adoption, and creation of know-how in their target industry segments.

-This module introduces the fundamentals of quantum computing through the IBM Qiskit API.
+This module introduces the fundamentals of quantum computing through diagrammatic methods (such as the ZX calculus) and open-source Python APIs.
 Students will learn how quantum computers work, how they are programmed and how they can be used to solve problems of practical interest in the coming years.
 This module is hands-on and fully interactive, with all material presented in the form of Jupyter notebooks.
-We will cover the theoretical basics, we will perform simulations, and we will run experiments on live quantum computers.
+The teaching week will feature both teoretical segments and practical quantum programming sessions.

 For the assignment, students will be tasked to implement selected parts from a quantum technique appeared in recent academic papers, reproducing some of the published results.